 The UW Department of Urology has been successfully training physicians for more than 65 years.
-We embrace transition, while at the same time maintain a respect for our roots.
+We embrace transition while at the same time maintaining respect for our roots.
 As we adapt to changes in both medicine and academics, we are guided by the desire to accept new challenges and grow from them.
 This fundamental security is what will allow us to move swiftly and confidently into the future.

-It is our hope that our alumni will remain connected to the Department of Urology.
+We hope that our alumni will remain connected to the Department of Urology at UW-Madison.
 With that goal in mind, we will continue developing this site to create stronger ties between the department and its alumni.
 This site will link you to places of interest throughout the UW School of Medicine and Public Health as well as provide opportunities to remain connected to alumni and faculty.

 The support of Urology alumni is invaluable to present and future students at the UW School of Medicine and Public Health.
 One important way alumni can exercise support is to contribute to various funds established within the Department of Urology.